vtw9n/vtw9n/README.md

 - 👋 Hi, I’m  @vtw9n

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning stuff
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything related to mechanical engineereing
-  - 📫 How to reach me ...@vtw9n on most socals
+- 📫 How to reach me ...@vtw9n on most socials
   -

 <!---